mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### Setting up your local machine configuration for every new Terminal opened

-You need to set two environment variables for the node to be able to connect to Infura API, and for it to be able to send transactions from your Ethereum account.
+You need to set two environment variables for the node connect to the Infura API, and to send transactions from your Ethereum account.
 Open `Terminal` and enter the following two commands (single quotes is to handle special characters):

 - `export QSP_ETH_AUTH_TOKEN='[Infura Token]'`
 - `export QSP_ETH_PASSPHRASE='[MyEtherWallet Password]'`

 ### Run the Node!
-To be able to run the audit node container, one must check whether the docker daemon is up and running (`ps -A | egrep docker`).
+In order to run the audit node container, Docker must be running.
+Check whether the docker daemon is up and running (`ps -A | egrep docker`).
 If not running, please start it.

 ### Run